Can Language Models Teach Weaker Agents? Teacher Explanations Improve Students via Personalization

-\paragraph{Main Results.} Fig \ref{fig:plot_rq4} shows the results.
-We observe that teacher explanations improve student performance on future unexplained test points as well.
-While student accuracy with unexplained samples improves a bit after adding more demonstrations (55\% $\rightarrow$ 57\%), accuracy with explained demonstrations is not only better after each round but adding more demonstrations also shows a 6\% improvement in performance (55\% $\rightarrow$ 61\%).
+While student accuracy with unexplained samples improves after adding more demonstrations (55\% $\rightarrow$ 59\%), accuracy with teacher-explained demonstrations is better by up to 4 points ($p = 0.04$) after each round.
 Interestingly, when the student conditions on self-explained demonstrations, its performance decreases with increasing rounds.
 We hypothesize that this is because the student might be overfitting to its own worse explanations, leading to bad predictions.
 In summary, we conclude that: \emph{teacher LLMs can teach student models to perform well on their own when given new test data.} LLMs with even longer context windows will allow adding more explained samples in each round and repeating the teaching process for more rounds.
 We hope that our initial promising results will encourage more exploration in multi-round teaching with LLMs.